bjornarveie/HPX_project/README.md

 - [ ] Use malloc if it is not to difficult to install.
 - [ ] Install HPX and hwloc on cluster.
 - [ ] Find out how to find the correct folder.
+- [ ] Questions: How to compile on VSC Cluster.
+How to find correct folder?
+Load modules into the home folders?
+Possible to save textfiles?
+SLRM files?

 ## Important concepts